-Cyber threat intelligence (CTI) is one of the main pillars of cybersecurity strategies.
+Cyber Threat Intelligence (CTI) is one of the main pillars of cybersecurity.
 Although it is not the answer to all problems, CTI is one of the most relevant tools for the prevention, detection, and response to cyberattacks.
-In this article, we will clarify why it is important to understand the different types and applications of CTI so that you can better choose products and services that best meet your business’ needs.
-Do you know how threat intelligence can be categorized?
+In this article, we will clarify why it is important to understand the different types and applications of CTI so that you can better choose products and services that meet your business needs.

-Operational intelligence is mostly comprised of machine-readable data, also known as indicators of compromise (IOCs).
-It can be URLs, file names and hashes, domain names, IP addresses, etc. Its use ranges from blocking attacks to triaging and validating alerts and searching and eliminating specific threats within a network.
+OTI is mostly comprised of machine-readable data, also known as indicators of compromise (IOCs).
+It is composed of URLs, hashes, domain names, IPs, and so on.
+Its use ranges from blocking attacks to triaging alerts and searching for threats within a network.
 The most efficient way to consume it is via tools like firewalls, IDS/IPS, SIEMs, TIPs, and SOARs.

 CEO, Malware Patrol